Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: NK certification: existence and localization

-Assumptions \textup{(C1)}--\textup{(C3)} will be realised by the constructions in the subsequent sections: \textup{(C1)} from equilibrated-flux residual bounds, \textup{(C2)} from a certified stability estimate for the linearised operator, and \textup{(C3)} from model-dependent coefficient-derivative bounds.
+Assumptions \textup{(C1)}--\textup{(C3)} will be realized by the constructions in the subsequent sections: \textup{(C1)} from equilibrated-flux residual bounds, \textup{(C2)} from a certified stability estimate for the linearized operator, and \textup{(C3)} from model-dependent coefficient-derivative bounds.

-\begin{rem}[How (C2) is verified in this paper] In nonsymmetric settings, one would typically verify (C2) via an inf--sup theory (possibly involving the adjoint operator).
+\begin{remark}[How (C2) is verified in this paper] In nonsymmetric settings, one would typically verify (C2) via an inf--sup theory (possibly involving the adjoint operator).
 In the present work, we focus on the symmetric elliptic case, for which a coercivity estimate is sufficient.
 More precisely, we compute $\alpha>0$ such that